alphagov/govuk-content-metadata/bulk_inference_pipeline/README.md

 # Create and set up the Virtual Machine (WM) on Google Compute Engine (GCE) - One off

 Here we detail how the VM was created and set.
-There is no need to repeat these steps as they are one off.
+There is no need to repeat these steps as they are one off: PLEASE DO NOR RUN THEM AGAIN if the VM has already been set up correctly.

 All the commands were run from the `bulk_inference_pipeline` subdirectory: